 Rather than try harder to convince you, I'll point you to Tim Urban and David Baron, who both do a better job at describing how magnificent it is.

 Hopefully that will convince you that it's worthwhile to get to an eclipse.
-If you don't go, you'll never understands how a group of strangers (without coaching or prompt or sporting event or common religion) could gather in a field and share this response...
+If you don't go, you'll never understand how a group of strangers (without coaching or prompt or sporting event or common religion) could gather in a field and share this response...

 If you want to find an eclipse somewhere in the world, here are some maps of all eclipses through the year 2040.
 Look for the word "total" in the column "Eclipse Type".